 United Nations Convention on the Rights of Persons with Disabilities

-The UN General Assembly approved the text on December 13, 2006, and was opened for signature on March 30 2007.
+The UN General Assembly approved the text on December 13, 2006, and was opened for signature on March 30, 2007.
 It came into force on May 3, 2008, following the ratification by the 20th party.
-As of December 13, 2009, it has 143 signatories and 76 parties, and The Convention is controlled by the Committee on the Rights of Persons with Disabilities.
+As of December 13, 2009, it has 143 signatories and 76 parties, and The Committee controls the Convention on the Rights of Persons with Disabilities.

-Article 33 explains that States is expected to set up their independent monitoring mechanism – which will eventually take the form of an autonomous national human rights institution.
+Article 33 explains that States are expected to set up their independent monitoring mechanism – which will eventually take the form of an autonomous national human rights institution.

 Fast Forward from 2008 to 2017: WCAG 2.1 and Silver

 Now that we are in 2019, WCAG 2.0 from December 11, 2008, is still our measuring stick for accessibility.
 Digital and web technology have changed a lot in this last decade.
 So, there’s been a need and expectation to create a dot release of WCAG, a WCAG 2.1.

 The WCAG 2.0 were so well-formatted and detailed in 2008 that it stood the test of time, given all the requirements are yet considered extremely valid.
 So, many experts are still hanging on to 2.0 and adding 2.1 to it will make it nothing but more elaborate.
 There’s a lateral effort to the WCAG 2.1 dot release.
 The 2.1 dot release will help to fill the known gaps.
 Also, there is another movement called Silver, which is the Accessibility Guidelines 3.0.

 Public sector website accessibility statements – what one needs to know

 Accessibility laws are getting popular amongst not just government websites but also for the non-government public sector website and apps; it most definitely will need to meet specific accessibility standards.